Karl Renner: Post–World War II

-Anti-Semitism
+Antisemitism

-Anti-Semitism was widespread in Austria after the First World War and even after the Second World War, even in the highest government offices.
-Karl Renner, whom Emperor Karl I rejected as prime minister, stood out before and after the war due to vehement anti-Semitism.
-Even after the Nazi terror against Jewish returnees and survivors of the concentration camp.
+Antisemitism in contemporary Austria was widespread after the First World War and even after the Second World War, even in the highest government offices.
+Karl Renner, whom Emperor Karl I rejected as prime minister, stood out before and after the war due to vehement antisemitism.
+This attitude persisted even after the Nazi terror against Jewish returnees and survivors of the concentration camps.
 Marko Feingold, survivor of the concentration camp and president of the Salzburg Jewish Community, said in 2013: "Karl Renner, after all the first Federal President of the Second Republic, had long been known in the party as an anti-Semite.
 He didn't want us concentration campers in Vienna after the war and he also frankly said that Austria would not give anything back to them."

 Political beliefs and scholarly contributions

 For most of his life, Renner alternated between the political commitment of a social democrat and the analytical distance of an academic scholar.
 Central to Renner's academic work is the problem of the relationship between private law and private property.
 With his Rechtsinstitute des Privatrechts und ihre soziale Funktion.
 Ein Beitrag zur Kritik des bürgerlichen Rechts [The Institutions of Private Law and their Social Functions] (1904), he became one of the founders of the discipline of the sociology of law.
 In this book, Renner developed a Marxist theory of the institution of private law.
 Renner argued that the separation of public and private law is a creation of capitalism, whereby the state enforces the interests of capital owners.

 His and Otto Bauer's ideas about the legal protection of cultural minorities were taken up by the Jewish Bund, but fiercely denounced by Vladimir Lenin.
 Joseph Stalin devoted a whole chapter to criticising Cultural National Autonomy in Marxism and the National Question.

 The 1977–1978 academic year at the College of Europe was named in his honour.